-Rheos boilers and water heaters must have provisions for combustion and ventilation air in accordance with section 5.3, Air for Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1, or Sections 7.2, 7.3 or 7.4 of CSA B149.1, Installation Codes, and applicable provisions of the local building codes.
+Rheos+ boilers and water heaters must have provisions for combustion and ventilation air in accordance with the applicable requirements for Combustion Air Supply and Ventilation in the National Fuel Gas Code, ANSI Z223 1; or in Canada, the Natural Gas and Propane Installation Code, CSA B149.1.
+All applicable provisions of local building codes must also be adhered to.

-A Rheos unit can take combustion air from the space in which it is installed, or the combustion air can be ducted directly to the unit.
+A Rheos+ unit can take combustion air from the space in which it is installed, or the combustion air can be ducted directly to the unit.
 Ventilation air must be provided in either case.